 - Sour cream – when you take the casserole out of the options put a dollop of sour cream on top

-- Mushrooms – these are a great option for this recipe.
+- Mushrooms – are a great option for this recipe.
 Cover with some cheese to prevent them from going dry

-Other casserole recipes that contains corn tortillas
+Other casserole recipes that contain corn tortillas